stryker-mutator/stryker-mutator.github.io/blog/2021-05-15-announcing-stryker-5-brave-new-dimension.md

 StrykerJS typically doesn't mutate your files directly.
 Instead, it creates a copy inside a _sandbox_ directory, usually located at `.stryker-tmp/sandbox-123456`.
 However, it won't copy over all files there to save time.
 Stryker used to rely on git to decide which files to copy.
 Any `.gitignored` files would not be copied.

 There were some issues with this approach.
 First of all, it required your project to be located in a git repository and you needed to have git installed.
-And then, there are also examples of test suites that need some `.gitignored` files to run.
+And then, there are also examples of test suites that need some `.gitignore`d files to run.

 To combat these issues, StrykerJS 5 will no longer use git for file discovery.
 Instead, it will include all files while ignoring some standard patterns, like "node_modules".
 You can remove more files by specifying patterns in the new [`ignorePatterns`](https://stryker-mutator.io/docs/stryker-js/configuration#ignorepatterns-string) configuration option.